-- At reviews, do not count a new source of income in the first month of the new period of eligibility if the following occurs: - the income is less than \$25.00
+- At recertification (renewal), do not count a new source of income in the first month of the certification period if the following occurs: - the income is less than \$25.00

-- the new income will not be received from the new source by the 10th calendar day after the date of the AU's normal issuance cycle. - At application or review, prospectively budget income expected to be received over the remainder of the period of eligibility.
+- the new income will not be received from the new source by the 10th calendar day after the date of the AU's normal issuance cycle. - At application or recertification (renewal), prospectively budget income that is expected to be received over the remainder of the certification period.
 Refer to 3605 Prospective Budgeting.